ServiceWeaver/weaver/website/docs.md

 single process, and method calls between components are executed as regular Go method calls.
 In a moment, we'll describe how to run each component in a separate process with method calls between components executed as RPCs.

+## References

+If component X uses component Y, the implementation struct for X should contain a field of type `weaver.Ref[Y]`.
+When an X component instance is created, Service Weaver will automatically create the Y component as well and will fill the `weaver.Ref[Y]` field with a handle to the Y component.

+The implementation of X can call `Get()` on the `weaver.Ref[Y]` field to get the Y component.

 ## Listeners